trickstercache/trickstercache.org/README.md

-# Trickster documentation
+# trickstercache.org

-This repository contains the [documentation site](https://trickstercache.org/) for Trickster.
+This repository contains the documentation site for Trickster, available at <https://trickstercache.org>.

 ## Making a contribution